Counseling and Human Services

 CN 7333.
 Mental Health and Psychopathology.
 3 Semester Hours.

-Reviews the healthy personality and various models of psychopathology, including the DSM-5 and organic diseases that masquerade as psychological problems and the medications that commonly are used to treat these psychological disorders.
+Reviews the healthy personality and various models of psychopathology, including the DSM IV and organic diseases that masquerade as psychological problems.

 CN 7350.
 Advanced Clinical Practicum.
 3 Semester Hours.